Talking race, faith 2 weeks after Sam DuBose killing

 “Eighty-year-old Mrs. Johnson may not feel comfortable talking to the guys hanging out on the corner.
 If we can bring them together, we can help create a stronger, healthier, more vibrant community right here.”

 Be bold, be courageous, be willing to speak out, he asked.
-Participating in marches is a start, but you must speak out in the home and in the workplace to interrupt systems that perpetuate injustice.
+Participating in marches is a start, but you must speak out in the home and in the workplace to interrupt systems that perpetuate injustice, he said.

 “I am a person who believes that justice has to predicate forgiveness.
 If there is no system of justice, then all I do in forgiving you is give you permission to do it again.”